On the well-posed variational principle in degenerate point particle systems using embeddings of the symplectic manifold: Existence of solutions and difficulties in degenerate systems

 A higher-order time derivative system can be decomposed into a first-order time derivative system with additional second-class constraints using the method of Lagrange multiplier\cite{Pons1989}.
 That is, a Lagrangian $L=L(D^{d}q^{i},\cdots,Dq^{i},q^{i})$ is decomposed as follows:

 where $Q_{(0)}^{i}:=q^{i}$.
 Regarding the Lagrange multipliers $\lambda^{(\alpha)}_{i}$ also as position coordinates, the argument of the rewritten Lagrangian $\tilde{L}$ becomes

-For this Lagrangian, all the discussions for first-order derivative systems in the section \ref{Sec03:01}, \ref{Sec03:02} are applicable.
-The presenting work focuses on the systems, which are compatible with Newtonian dynamics: the systems whose Lagrangian is given by $(\ref{L in 2nd system})$.
-An example of such system is provided in the section \ref{Sec05:04}.
+For this Lagrangian, all the discussions for first-order derivative systems in Sects.~\ref{Sec03:01} and \ref{Sec03:02} are applicable.
+The present work focuses on the systems which are compatible with Newtonian dynamics: the systems whose Lagrangian is given by Eq.~$(\ref{L in 2nd system})$.
+An example of such system is provided in Sect.~\ref{Sec05:04}.